 Furthermore, consortia are usually put in place to deal with complex innovation projects that would otherwise not get done in isolation.
 One the characteristics of these types of projects is that you do not, not only, not know the outcome, you also often do not know what you have to do to get the desired outcome.
 You may have some high level plans or strategies but until you actually begin the work you cannot be certain if they will work or not.
 Often they do not.
 This makes resource planning difficult.
 You often have to rely on polyvalent individuals who can work towards a goal.
 These individuals are often not easy to find.

-How to apply lean collaboration meta principles: A collaboration is more about ‘pull’ resource management.
+How to apply the Assembled Chaos Model: A collaboration is more about ‘pull’ resource management.
 You have to pull people into helping to solve the problems that have arisen and advance the project.
 This is primarily done by have a strong shared vision.
-In U-BIOPRED the shared vision of integrated handprint biomarkers to reclassify sever asthma has undoubtedly inspired and motivated individuals to do more in the project.
+In U-BIOPRED the shared vision of integrated handprint biomarkers to reclassify severe asthma has undoubtedly inspired and motivated individuals to do more in the project.
 The project AirPROM has a similarly strong shared vision: a patient specific computational model of the lung.
 This has even lead to pulling in external resource.
 The shared vision is complemented by continual communication.
 Having groups of experts continually discuss issues that are blocking progress is very effective at getting people to help.